If you have any nagging doubts about your business insurance then speak to the Swinton Business team today Find out more

 Current underlying economic conditions, including the depressed pound, have played into the hands of East Midlands manufacturers, who are enjoying an uplift in export orders as their products have become more affordable overseas.

 That’s helping to drive manufacturers’ growing investment and recruitment plans too.

 The number of businesses operating in the construction industry saw relatively slow growth historically, increasing by just 10% between 2010 and 2017, compared with a 16% growth across the UK.

 Today the industry continues to face some well-reported headwinds across the country, particularly in the commercial sector, as economic uncertainty has caused industrial building projects to be put on hold, and builders in the East Midlands have not been immune to that.

-Its vibrant city economies – including Northampton, Nottingham and Leicester – have benefitted from a strong pipeline of talent from the region’s universities, of which there are two in Nottingham.
+The East Midlands’ vibrant city economies, including Leicester, Northampton and Nottingham, have certainly benefitted from a strong pipeline of talent from the region’s universities, of which there are two in Nottingham alone.

-Little growth in construction output has been forecast in the region until 2021, which will likely prove challenging for some businesses in the region.
+Little growth in construction output has been forecast in the region until 2021, which will likely prove challenging for some businesses.

 However, HS2 provides an opportunity to improve the East Midlands’ connectivity, building better links to the West Midlands, the north, Scotland, London and the South East.
 It’s expected that this will open the region up to new markets and improve its access to labour.